sallyene01/CAPSTONE-PROJECT/README.md

 - Quantity; The number of units sold for each transaction
 - Unit Price; The amount for each product
 - Revenue; The total monetary value generated from sale.
+- Customer Name; Names of customers that patronzse the store

   ## PROJECT OBJECTIVES